aleksey-hoffman/sigma-file-manager/README.md

 </table>

 ### Info
-This app is primarily developed for Windows because it has the largest user base.
+This app is primarily developed for Windows.
 The Linux builds get a lot less development time.
 They are less stable and have more issues.
-When this project has enough supporters, I will be able to spend more time on Linux builds.
+With more supporters, I will be able to spend more time on Linux builds.

 #### Windows | Installation notes